cpouchon/ORTHOSKIM/README.md

 # ONLY for phyloskims users --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-CHLORO_GENES=~/OrthoSkim-master/ressources/listGenes.chloro                          ## [63] list of chloroplastic genes that will be processed.
+CHLORO_GENES=~/OrthoSkim-master/ressources/listGenes.chloro                          ## [63] list of chloroplast genes that will be processed.
 Specific format of table: $1=type (CDS,rRNA,tRNA), $2=genename.
 This file could be modified by adding/removing specific lines.
 MITO_GENES=~/OrthoSkim-master/ressources/listGenes.mito                              ## [64] list of mitochondrial genes that will be processed.
 Specific format of table: $1=type (CDS,rRNA,tRNA), $2=genename.
 This file could be modified by adding/removing specific lines.
 NRDNA_GENES=~/OrthoSkim-master/ressources/listGenes.rdna                             ## [65] list of rdna nuclear genes for extraction.Specific format of table: $1=type (rRNA,misc_RNA), $2=genename.
 This file could be modified by adding/removing specific lines.

 ```

-#### 2.2 - Dependencies (tools.sh)
+#### 2.2 - Dependencies

-The access path of all dependencies required by OrthoSkim must be supplied in the *tools.sh* file, using following command:
+The path to all dependencies which are required in ORTHOSKIM must be supplied in the *tools.sh* file, using following command:

 ```
 nano tools.sh